mrfdev/CMI/Resources/Alternatives/CMI-config-clean.md

   # When set to true item renaming will be disabled in general, with anvil or command independent of renamed material
   # This can be bypassed with previous permission node
   GlobalDisable: false
+  # Defines maximum length of item name excluding color codes for itemname command
+  # Set it to 0 if you want to remove restrictions
+  MaxLength: 64
   # List of materials followed with optional regex code which can prevent specific naming, like renaming mob spawners into another type while still allowing renaming spawner into anything else
   List:
   - mobspawner:([A-z]+ (?i)\w*spawner)